 We recognise that additional, one-off collections may be necessary at specific return points.
 This might be triggered when a return point with limited storage capacity experiences a surge following a local event such as a music festival or sports match.

-You will be able to request additional collections through the return point operator app, on the CSL website or by calling the customer call centre.
+You will be able to request additional collections through the return point operator app, on the Circularity Scotland website or by calling the customer call centre.
 There will be agreed timeframes for such collections.

 Reverse vending machines